Gabnns/Challenge_Simple_Asked_Questions/README.md

 [x] Ensure the layout is clean and visually appealing with appropriate spacing and typography.

-[x] Use semantic HTML elements to structure the content and improve SEO.

 [x] Apply CSS styles to enhance the visual presentation of the page.

 [x] Test the web page on different devices and screen sizes to ensure responsiveness.

-[x] Validate the HTML and CSS code to ensure it follows best practices and standards.

-[x] Document the code and provide clear instructions on how to run and use the web page.

-[x] Deploy the website to make it accessible for everyone.
+[x] Deploy the website to make it accessible for everyone: https://gabnns.github.io/Challenge_Simple_Asked_Questions/